Beats from the Baltics: Estonia's contemporary music scene

 The festival for tomorrow's music and ideas

-The international new music and city festival Tallinn Music Week (TMW) will fill the Estonian capital with music and art again from 3-6 April 2025.
+The international new music and city festival Tallinn Music Week (TMW) fills the Estonian capital with music and art every spring.

 Attended by 20,000 festival-goers and 1,000 industry professionals, TMW is the key networking event for musicians and music industry professionals of the Nordic-Baltic region and across Europe, with a track record for helping emerging acts break into the international scene.

-Reaching from trendy Telliskivi Creative City to Old Town, the music program presents the best Estonian artists, notable newcomers, and established acts, including more than 180 artists of various genres from Europe, North and South America, Canada, Africa, and the Middle East.
+Spanning from the trendy Telliskivi Creative City to Old Town, the music program features the best Estonian artists, notable newcomers, and established acts, including over 180 artists from various genres across Europe, North America, South America, Africa, Canada, and the Middle East.

 TMW’s city program offers free daytime explorations of art, cuisine, music, and children's programs while inviting the public to participate in discussions and learn more about Tallinn's diverse neighborhoods and venues.